UCSDMorimotoLab/CTRoptimization/docs/_src_docs/examples/ex1_trachea.rst

 The previous step will serve as an initial guesses for the final step, which is the patient-speific simultaneous optimization.
-This function will provide another dimension--- k to solve a number of robot configurations in order to obtain a safe motion plan.
+In this step, the optimizer optimizes k robot configurations simultaneously to obtain a safe plan.

 .. code-block:: python